chris-wood/chris-wood.github.io/_posts/2016-2-12-Polymorphism-in-C.md

 This leads me to the main topic of this post.
-Since I spend the majority of my time programming in C, which is not an object-oriented language, I find myself yearning the great benefits of inheritance.
+Since I spend the majority of my time programming in C, which is not an object-oriented language, I often find myself yearning for the benefits of inheritance.
 To that end, I will discuss one way of implementing polymorphism in C via C++-like inheritance.

 # Polymorphic Shapes